 ▶ I have broken up with my boyfriend / girlfriend and feel sad.
 How can I get over the break up and forget them?

-Breaking up with a girlfriend or boyfriend is often hard and you can feel all kinds of things, nurse like feeling sad or even angry, and it is often hard to make these negative emotions go away.
+Breaking up with a girlfriend or boyfriend is often hard and you can feel all kinds of things, like feeling sad or even angry, and it is often hard to make these negative emotions go away.
 It can take time to heal and deal with these feelings, and the length of time is different for everybody.
-If you are in a relationship with someone for a short or long period of time, it will be difficult to forget them as you have shared memories and time together, and it’s ok to feel sad.
+If you are in a relationship with someone for a short or long period of time, it will be difficult to forget them as you have shared memories and time together, and it’s okay to feel sad.
 But there are things that you can do to help deal with the break up and help you feel less sad.
 Try spending time with people that you like, either family or friends, and doing things that you like to do.
 These activities might help you take your mind off your emotions.
 You can call Child Helpline Cambodia anytime for free on 1280 if you would like to receive emotional support or further information on this subject.

-Someone should like or love you for who you are, ailment so try not to change yourself just to attract someone because then you are not being yourself.
+Someone should like or love you for who you are, so try not to change yourself just to attract someone because then you are not being yourself.
 It can be very hard when someone you like doesn’t like you back.
-When you realize this, cure it’s good to try and focus on something else.
+When you realize this, it’s good to try and focus on something else.
 If you like someone, try getting to know them – ask them about their background, interests and personality.
 If you find common interests with each other, a friendship may form and then maybe romantic feelings could develop.
 But it is important to know that romantic feelings aren’t things you can force as you can’t control what other people are feeling.
 You can call Child Helpline Cambodia anytime for free on 1280 if you would like to receive emotional support or further information on this subject.

 First, it’s good to understand more about HIV / AIDS.
 HIV stands for Human Immunodeficiency Virus.
 HIV damages the body's immune system (the body’s way of fighting sickness) and can lead to AIDS which stands for Acquired Immune Deficiency Syndrome.
 HIV is a virus that attacks the immune system, so it can’t fight off infections.
 HIV can lead to AIDS, which is known as the 'late stage HIV'.
 Here the body is no longer able to fight off sickness.
 People who have AIDS can become very sick from an illness that the body would usually be able to fight itself.
 You can get HIV from having unprotected sex (not wearing a condom) with someone who has the virus.
 HIV can be passed from one person to another through blood, semen (including pre-ejaculatory fluid) and vaginal fluids.
 It’s most commonly transmitted through unprotected vaginal or anal sex, but can also be caught through sharing sex toys or needles and other injecting equipment.
 It’s much less common for HIV to be transmitted through oral sex, but there is a greater risk if someone with HIV ejaculates in your mouth, and you have ulcerated or bleeding gums.
 HIV cannot be passed on through everyday social contact.
 That means you cannot get HIV from shaking hands, kissing or hugging, using other people's cutlery or cups, eating food prepared by someone who is HIV positive, sharing towels, sitting on toilet seats, or going to the swimming pool.
 HIV can be passed on through heterosexual (straight) or homosexual (gay and lesbian) sex.
 Although men who have sex with men are most at risk of getting HIV, and women who only have sex with other women are the least at risk, it is a myth that you can only catch HIV from gay sex.
 There is no cure for HIV or AIDS at the moment, although there are medications that help to control symptoms.
 You can call Child Helpline Cambodia anytime for free on 1280 if you would like to receive emotional support or further information on this subject.

-The important part of sexual intercourse is that the people involved take their time and do what feels good for them, thumb no matter what the duration of the experience is.
+The important part of sexual intercourse is that the people involved take their time and do what feels good for them, no matter what the duration of the experience is.
 On average a man lasts about 3 to 13 minutes during sexual intercourse before he ejaculates (from when the penis penetrates the vagina until ejaculation).
 A woman can take longer before she orgasms or climaxes.
-This does not include hugging, stuff touching and kissing before sexual intercourse which can take minutes or hours depending on the couple and situation.
+This does not include hugging, touching and kissing before sexual intercourse which can take minutes or hours depending on the couple and situation.
 Every couple will be different.
 You can call Child Helpline Cambodia anytime for free on 1280 if you would like to receive emotional support or further information on this subject.

-Firstly, cialis it’s good to understand some important words.
+Firstly, it’s good to understand some important words.
 Virginity is the way to describe a male or female before they have had sexual intercourse.
-A virgin is a person who has never had sexual intercourse, shop and both males and females can be virgins.
+A virgin is a person who has never had sexual intercourse, and both males and females can be virgins.
 The process of losing your virginity is when a male or female has sexual intercourse for the first time.
-Before you have sexual intercourse for the first time, vialis 40mg you might have experimented by kissing, hugging and touching your partner, but you are still a virgin until you have sexual intercourse for the first time.
+Before you have sexual intercourse for the first time, you might have experimented by kissing, hugging and touching your partner, but you are still a virgin until you have sexual intercourse for the first time.
 You can only lose your virginity once as you cannot have your first sexual intercourse experience again.
 Sometimes a female virgin will bleed a little when she has sexual intercourse for the first time.
 This is completely normal and nothing to worry about.
 It is also possible that a female virgin will NOT bleed when they have sexual intercourse for the first time.
 The bleeding is caused by the tearing of her hymen, which is a ring of thin skin that covers part of the opening of the vagina.
 It does not cover the vagina completely but has a small opening to allow menstrual blood to come out.
 The opening is normally the size of a finger.
 When having sexual intercourse the hymen will stretch and it can feel uncomfortable or a little painful.
 Sometimes, the hymen can tear or break if it stretches quickly, and this can cause some bleeding.
 But the pain and the bleeding might not happen if the female virgin is relaxed during sexual intercourse.
 The hymen breaking and the bleeding are seen in some cultures as proof or evidence that the young woman was a virgin.
 But some female virgins do not bleed the first time they have sexual intercourse, because the hymen has already broken or torn which can happen naturally during sport or physical activities.
 Having sexual intercourse for the first time is a big decision and you might be excited and nervous at the same time, and wonder whether it will hurt and if you or your partner will be able to do it correctly.
 When you decide to have sexual intercourse for the first time you might ask yourself, how will it be, will I like it, will I do it right?
 Listen to each other, have respect for each other and don’t do anything you don’t want to do or the other person doesn’t want to do.
-If you do decide to have sexual intercourse, it is ok to stop and at any point ask your partner to stop, because nobody has the right to make you do anything you do not want to do.
+If you do decide to have sexual intercourse, it is okay to stop and at any point ask your partner to stop, because nobody has the right to make you do anything you do not want to do.
 The most important thing is for you and your partner to feel comfortable and give consent or permission to having sexual intercourse with each other.
 You shouldn’t feel pressured into it.
 You should also remember that the Royal Government of Cambodia has a law that says that people from the age of 15 years old can consent to having sexual intercourse.
 It is also important to keep in mind that you or your partner can still get pregnant or get a Sexually Transmitted Infection (STI) even if it is your first time having sexual intercourse.
 So, it is very important to use a condom.
 You can call Child Helpline Cambodia anytime for free on 1280 if you would like to receive emotional support or further information on this subject.